pcanas/chicago-oejp/index.md

 The map on the left shows the income per zip and the one on the right the inspection fail rate per zip.
 We see that the two maps mirror themselves.
 There are three different areas with higher incomes areas with a low fail rate.

-To see this more clearly the following plot shows the trend between income and inspection fail rate.

 <img src="img/scatter_income.png"
      alt="Inspection rates"
      style="float: left; margin-right: 20px; width:350px;" />

+This relation can be seen more clearly by plotting the trend between income and inspection fail rates.

 <div style="clear: both;"> </div>

 We will try and find out why this occurs.